Q: Who are Don and Gee Nicholl?

 Watch out for typos as well as spelling, punctuation and grammatical errors.
 Proofread your script once, then proof it again.
 It might be a good idea to have another person proof your script as well.

 Make certain that your pages are properly numbered and in the correct order.
-Scanners have been known to create duplicate and blank pages and even to lose entire sequences.
 Check your PDF after conversion to confirm that every page of your screenplay was converted to PDF.
 It's hard to judge a script fairly when it's missing ten pages (or even one).

 If you upload an incomplete script or the wrong script and pay the entry fee, you may not be able to submit a correct copy later nor will you receive a refund of your entry fee.
 So make sure your PDF file is complete and correct BEFORE submitting it.

 Q: I noticed that entry scripts should be "approximately 90-120 pages."
 Does that mean that an 85- or 125-page script will be disqualified?

 A: No. We include the word "approximately" in the competition rules to allow some leeway on script length.
 The shortest script to earn its writer an Academy Nicholl Fellowship was 80 pages long; the longest was 153 pages.